mollie/Sylius/README.md

 # [![](https://cdn.mollie.com/assets/og-image-mollie.png)](https://mollie.com/en)

 ### This plugin is discontinued.
 This Plugin is now maintained by Sylius.
 Please use the Mollie Plugin offered on the Sylius Namespace (https://github.com/Sylius/MolliePlugin).
-You can find the new packgae here: sylius/mollie-plugin (https://packagist.org/packages/sylius/mollie-plugin)
+You can find the new package here: sylius/mollie-plugin (https://packagist.org/packages/sylius/mollie-plugin)

 # Mollie Payments Plugin for Sylius
 ----